BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

         **Requires [PacketEvents](https://www.spigotmc.org/resources/80279/)**

-        It also uses the same Customization as `menu`.
+        It uses the same Customization as `menu`.
     === "`chest`"
         A chest GUI with clickable buttons where the NPC's text and options will be shown as item lore.
         ???
 "Customizing the Chest Style"